nimit2801/mcp-articulate-reach360/replit.md

 ## Recent Changes

+### July 11, 2025
+- ✅ Added comprehensive Reports API functionality to the MCP server
+- ✅ Implemented 6 new report tools: activity, course, learner, group courses, learning path courses, and learning path learners reports
+- ✅ Added report resource providers for standardized URI-based report access
+- ✅ Extended type definitions with complete report schemas and validation
+- ✅ Updated server to handle pagination limits up to 2000 for reports (as per API specification)
+- ✅ Server successfully rebuilt and running with all new reports functionality

 ### July 9, 2025
 - ✅ Successfully built and deployed a fully functional MCP server for Reach 360 LMS
 - ✅ Configured TypeScript compilation for CommonJS compatibility